copyrat90/sym_merged/README.md

 ## License
-Source code is licensed under MIT/Expat license.
+Source code is licensed under the MIT/Expat license.

 License of assets differ from each other, check the individual license on `licenses/asset` folder.